World War 2: Japan – USA Relations

 The attack on Perl Harbour on December 7th, 1941

-While Perl Harbour was the final element that brought the declaration of war to Japan, it was Japanese bombing of the naval base in Hawaii in December of 1941 that triggered the response from the USA.
+Perl Harbour was the final element that brought the declaration of war to Japan.
+But it was Japanese bombing of the naval base in Hawaii in December of 1941 that triggered the response from the USA.
 The USA would soon join the Allies and drag the country officially to World War 2 warzone.
 It was Japan, faced with oil embargo by the USA, that dropped the first bomb that started the Japan-USA war formally.
 The Pacific War was the main theatre of the battle where Japan participated.
-They fought on the Pacific and Asia against the Allies, starting just two years after the initial beginning of the WW2 in Europe.
+They fought on the Pacific and Asia against the Allies.
+They started just two years after the initial beginning of the WW2 in Europe.
 It was these battlefields that took tall on Japan during the most significant wars of all times.

 Before the War